UBC-CPEN311-Classrooms/master-lab0-tutorial/README.md

 users will find that Quartus version 20.1 has an easier installation process, which is always tempting.

-Some TAs typically have some experience with Linux, but few have Mac experience.
-You may be relying on Piazza a bit more to help each other out.

-Next year, the course will be moving to Quartus Prime 21.1, Questa, and the Monitor Program 21.1.
+Next year, the course will probably be moving to Quartus Prime 21.1, Questa, and the Monitor Program 21.1.
 (I don't think you need Cygwin with this combination.)
 Quartus is a massively updated version of ModelSim which is much faster and still free, but it requires that you go online to get a license which is good for 1 year (renewable).  **Anyone using this new version combination is encouraged to share their experience on Piazza.
 The instructor and TAs would greatly appreciate a report at the end of the course of any problems you had, and any solutions you found.
 It would also be great if you keep a log throughout the term that you can share at the end.
 In particular, it would be great if you can update this README.md, push it, and tell the instructors to take a look.**